paramaggarwal/blog/content/myntra-a-front-end-tech-story/index.md

 ---
-title: "Myntra: A Front-end Tech Story"
+title: 'Myntra: A Front-end Tech Story'
-description: "When I joined Myntra in 2013, our tech stack was a monolith of PHP speaking directly to MySQL.
-Much respect to this stack, it got us to a place where we could consider re-writing and re-architecting…"
+description: 'When I joined Myntra in 2013, our tech stack was a monolith of PHP speaking directly to MySQL.
+Much respect to this stack, it got us to a place where we could consider re-writing and re-architecting…'
-date: "2017-01-24T14:49:36.205Z"
+date: '2017-01-24T14:49:36.205Z'
 categories:
   - React Native
   - React
   - Software Engineering